Hiram Wesley Evans: Decline of Klan

 Although the Klan had four million members in 1924, the group's membership quickly shrank after Stephenson's widely publicized trial.
 The Indiana Klan lost more than 90% of its members by the end of the proceedings, and there were mass resignations in other states as well.
 Other scandals emerged, further damaging Klan enrollment.
-Although the Colorado Klan had seen strong growth, Evans asked the Grand Dragon, John Galen Locke, to resign after local corruption scandals in 1925 involving Klan members who served as police.
+Although the Colorado Klan had seen strong growth, Evans asked the Grand Dragon, John Galen Locke, to resign after local corruption scandals in 1925 involving Klan members who worked in the police force.
 Evans's request was poorly received by Colorado Klan members, and local enrollment subsequently plummeted.

 He encountered difficulties with Klan leaders in Pennsylvania in 1926 after many of them concluded that he was too autocratic.
 In response, he revoked the charters of several local Klan groups and removed John Strayer, a state legislator, from his position of authority in the Klan.
 When the Pennsylvania groups continued to refer to themselves as the Ku Klux Klan, Evans sued them in federal court.
 Pennsylvania Klan members launched a detailed legal offensive against Evans and other Klan leaders, alleging misdeeds, including participation in kidnappings and lynchings.
 Evans's suit was unsuccessful and, as many newspapers reported the scandalous allegations aired in court, the Pennsylvania Klan suffered a serious decline in membership and support.

 In response to the decline in Klan membership, Evans organized a Klan parade in 1926 in Washington, D.C., hoping that a large turnout would demonstrate the Klan's power.
 About 30,000 members attended, making it the largest parade in the group's history.
 Evans was disappointed, however, as he had expected twice as many people, and the march did not stanch the drop in membership.
 That year, Evans attempted to rally U.S. senators to vote against a bill supporting a proposed world court.
 He was unsuccessful, however, and several Klan-backed senators followed Coolidge and supported the bill.
 In 1928, Evans opposed the candidacy of the New York Democratic governor Al Smith for president and emphasized the threat of Smith's Catholic faith.
 After the Republican Herbert Hoover won the election, Evans boldly claimed responsibility for Smith's loss, but most of the solidly-Democratic South had rejected Hoover and voted for Smith against the Klan's advice.

 In 1929, Evans acknowledged that membership levels had declined but inaccurately predicted a dramatic turnaround would soon occur.
 The loss of members resulted in a Klan that was a skeleton of its former self.
 Historians have attributed this loss of membership to ineptness and hypocrisy on the part of Klan leadership.
 McVeigh argues that the Klan's inability to form alliances with other political groups led to the sharp loss of political power and solidarity within the group.